JorgeLopez2102/First_Webpage/README.md

-# First_Webpage Practice of the freecode camp responsive web course to learn web page design
+#Practice of the freecode camp responsive web course to learn web page design